 «clarity and refined technique always at the service of musicality,… elegant in diction,… flowing in the rhythm, deliciously drawn and carefully explained » (Lluís Trullén, Catalan Musical Magazine)

 «performed without further transcendentalism than the musical, in direct communion with the divinity.
 Personal versions, neither romantic, grandiloquent, or historicists.
 Warm, searching and achieving the beauty and fluency of phrasing, without following a previous fixed script or a unique thought» (Ultima Hora, Baleares).

-Amparo has explored also connexions with the scenic arts, premiering in 2014 at L’Auditori de Barcelona the Suite de l’aigua show featuring a Carlota Baldrís’ composition for solo cello and electronics and a stage design by Joan Font (Els Comediants).
-She has also toured Spain, Germany and Italy along jazz piano guru Uri Caine presenting his project Wagner and Venice.
+She has introduced Spanish audiences the dance/musical experience “Bach x 2”, based on Bach’s Cello Suites.
+Amparo has explored connexions with the scenic arts, premiering in 2014 at L’Auditori de Barcelona “Suite de l’aigua” with music for solo cello and electronics by Carlota Baldrís and a stage design by Joan Font (Els Comediants).
+Together with the jazz pianist Uri Caine, she has toured in Spain, Germany and Italy presenting his project Wagner and Venice.

 As a member of the Kandinsky Trio since 1999, she performed extensively though Europe, America and Asia.
 Their monographic CD “Joan Guinjoan” received the Price as Best Chamber Album by CD COMPACT Magazine in 2009.
 Two further CDs, “Schoenberg and Barcelona” and “Clara Schumann and Johannes Brahms” have been acclaimed by the critics.